anasdove2020/songcry/Artist - Song Analytics - Top Host.md

 ### Task 4: Host Detail Data

 **User Story:**
-As an artist or content manager, I want to see detailed information for each host in the ranking list
+As an artist, I want to see detailed information for each host in the ranking list
 so that I can understand their profile, performance metrics, and fan engagement levels.

 **Acceptance Criteria:**